burncycl/temperx-python3-influxdb/README.md

 ## Get me going fast

-Install dependencies and Compile hid-queyr C library
+Install dependencies and Compile hid-query C library
 ```
 make
 ```

-Update Hard-coded InfluxDBClient Variables in __init__.
-I know there's better ways to do this.
+Update Hard-coded InfluxDBClient Variables in init of class function (I realize there's better ways to do this).

 Install to /usr/local/sbin (should be in $PATH now).
 ```